mohit062000/mohitbansal-ai-guide/README.md

 }
 ```

-## MCP Server

-The AI Developer Guide can also be used with an [MCP (Model Context Protocol) server](./mcp/ai-developer-guide-mcp/README.md) that provides programmatic access to all guides and can be integrated with Claude Desktop, Claude Code, VS Code, and other MCP-compatible tools.
+The MCP Server is also available as a [Docker Image](#TODO link to docker guide in mcp readme) and a [Helm Chart](# TODO link to helm chart in mcp readme) which can optionally deploy to [Ark](https://github.com/mckinsey/agents-at-scale-ark).

-The AI Developer Guide is like a set of super-charged instructions for an LLM.
+The AI Developer Guide is like a set of **super-charged coding instructions** for an LLM.

-Now try some prompts such as:
+Try some prompts such as:

 - "Look through the AI developer guide and tell me how to improve my project"
 - "What would be the essential patterns for open source for me to implement"